-- EsoCheck has received 510(k) marketing clearance from the U.S. Food and Drug Administration ("FDA") as an esophageal cell collection device.
-EsoGuard has been established as a Laboratory Developed Test ("LDT") and was launched commercially in December 2019 after Clinical Laboratory Improvement Amendment ("CLIA") and College of American Pathologists ("CAP") accreditation of the test at LUCID's commercial diagnostic laboratory partner ResearchDx Inc. ("ResearchDx"), headquartered in Irvine, CA. - Our CarpX device is a patented, single-use, disposable, minimally invasive device designed as a precision cutting tool to treat carpal tunnel syndrome while reducing recovery times that was cleared by the FDA under section 510(k) on April 20, 2020. - Our other products in development have not yet received clearance or approval to be marketed or sold in the U.S. or elsewhere.
+- EsoCheck received 510(k) marketing clearance from the U.S. Food and Drug Administration ("FDA") in June 2019 as an esophageal cell collection device.
+EsoGuard has been established as a Laboratory Developed Test ("LDT") and was launched commercially in December 2019 after Clinical Laboratory Improvement Amendment ("CLIA") and College of American Pathologists ("CAP") accreditation of the test at LUCID's commercial diagnostic laboratory partner ResearchDx Inc. ("ResearchDx"), headquartered in Irvine, CA. - Our CarpX device is a patented, single-use, disposable, minimally invasive device designed as a precision cutting tool to treat carpal tunnel syndrome while reducing recovery times that was cleared by the FDA under section 510(k) in April 2020 and was launched commercially in August 2020. - Our other products in development have not yet received clearance or approval to be marketed or sold in the U.S. or elsewhere.
 We have been granted patents by the U.S. Patent and Trademark Office ("USPTO") for CarpX, PortIO, and Caldus and have acquired licenses to certain patents and intellectual property for DisappEAR from Tufts University and a group of academic centers, for EsoGuard and EsoCheck from Case Western Reserve University ("CWRU") and more recently for patents covering infrared technology to non-invasively detect glucose in tissue within the inpatient field of use from Liquid Sensing, Inc.